Homepage

 Itinerary type iconTrekking Duration icon3:35 h Length icon4.96 km Icon descent1241 m LBL_ICONA_DISLIVELLO_NEGATIVO3 m Difficulty iconDifficult

-The locality of Poira di Civo, or "di dentro," is the starting point of trail number 23 to Bivacco Bottani Cornaggia.
-The positive elevation gain is 1,250 m and it is thus a hike between Alpine elevation bands.
+The locality Poira di Civo, or "di dentro", is the starting point of trail number 23 to the Bivacco Bottani Cornaggia.
+The positive elevation gain is 1,250 m, making it a hike through the Alpine altitude zones.

 The return follows the same route.